Updated: Holiday guidance and vaccine information is now available

 Get the care you need

 Just because COVID-19 rightly has dominated everyone’s attention for months doesn’t mean your other health issues have gone away.
 News reports have suggested that people aren’t seeking the basic health care they need – even for serious conditions such as heart attacks and strokes.
 Ignoring what seem like small health issues now can create big problems in the future.
+Your first step can be to call your doctor.

 With that in mind, Advocate Aurora Health has made a Safe Care Promise to patients so that you can feel safe going to see the doctor.
 Here’s what that means: